Ainhajar-Ibrahim/faircop/README.md

 ./gradlew bootRun
 ```
 Then in a browser open https://localhost:8080
+Since Security was disabled the credentiels aren't necessary.
-A login page will pop up.
+(A login page will pop up.
 Give the following credentiels:
 Username: admin
-Password: adminPassword
+Password: adminPassword)
 ## API TEST
 Go to https://localhost:8080/swagger-ui/ or http://faircorp-ainhajar-ibrahim.cleverapps.io/swagger-ui/ and test the API.
 #### License